 - Some community attendings also precept in the family health center office - improves quality of the feedback from hospital to office

 - On-site resident room where sign-out and teaching rounds occur

 During this rotation, residents will evaluate and care for patients admitted by private medicine family physicians.
 At the time of admission, the team of residents determine whether a patient is placed on the teaching service.
 This helps ensure that a wide variety of patients and illnesses are managed by each resident.

 Residents at UPMC Shadyside are proud that they are able to follow patients on any unit in the hospital.
 For example, when their patients whom they follow at the Family Health Center are admitted or transferred to an intensive care unit, they will continue to be followed by the same residents.

 Another special feature is our Family Medicine Unit (Three East).
 This floor is dedicated to the Family Medicine teaching service and Family Health Center service.
 Because the majority of patients are admitted to this floor and Four East, residents enjoy efficient rounding and a team approach develops between the attending physicians, residents, case coordinators, and nurses.
 The floor includes 23 patient beds, 16 of which can be monitored beds.
 The goal of this unit is to provide comprehensive care to family medicine patients, in a setting that promotes learning and teamwork among all involved.

-There is NO competition for patients or procedures from the Internal Medicine Residency Program; the Family Medicine Service is functionally unopposed, and the two Inpatient teaching programs function independently.
+There is NO competition for patients or procedures from the Internal Medicine Residency Program.
+The Family Medicine Service is functionally unopposed.
+The two Inpatient teaching programs function independently.

 Family Health Center Service